 In her spare time, Ms. Malady enjoys reading and creating unique miniature tutus.

 About Our Core Faculty

-Evergreen City Ballet’s 2019/2020 Core Faculty consists of the Artistic Director, School Principal and six instructors who are committed and dedicated to providing the highest quality dance education to all of our academy students.
+Evergreen City Ballet’s 2019/2020 Core Faculty consists of the Artistic Director, School Principal and five instructors who are committed and dedicated to providing the highest quality dance education to all of our academy students.
 Each instructor is passionate about instilling ECB’s core values of excellence, integrity, discipline, respect, inclusiveness, professionalism, and teamwork.
 ECB’s unique dance curriculum offers a rigorous, well-rounded, and holistic approach to learning and development.
 Core Faculty instructors may periodically rotate within their designated levels, at the discretion of the Artistic Director and School Principal, to ensure that ECB delivers a comprehensive and dynamic learning experience.
 Each instructor is available for one hour coaching or private session to work with a student one-on-one and help advance their technique and artistry.
 At ECB, our goal is to help each student learn, grow, and thrive.

 Level IV to PD